High Priority Reverse Engineering Projects

 Graphics card reverse engineering

 Many graphics processors in laptops, netbooks and desktop machines have a dependency on nonfree firmware or drivers.
 These dependencies can be replaced with free software.

-- Help improve the free driver for the Mali graphics processor.
+- The Mali line of GPUs provide 3D rendering for ARM devices.
+Help improve the free driver for the Mali graphics processor so that users can run software with hardware 3D rendering.
 See limadriver.org for more information.

 - VideoCore IV GPU

 - This is the GPU used in the Raspberry Pi.
 While graphics processing and video decoding could be done by the CPU, the same software that runs the GPU is also required for the Raspberry Pi to startup.
 This computer is currently unable to even boot without nonfree software.